Water Heater Anode Rod: What It Is & Why Replacement Matters

 Pincher's Pro Tip

-Calculate your lifetime savings: A powered anode rod costs $150-300 but eliminates the need for replacement every 3-5 years.
-Over a 20-year period, you'll save money on multiple replacements and extend your water heater's life significantly.
+Calculate your lifetime savings: A powered anode rod costs $150 to $300 for the unit (around $300 to $450 installed) but eliminates the need for replacement every 3 to 5 years.
+Over a 20-year period, you avoid 4 to 6 sacrificial rod replacements and significantly extend your water heater's life.

 Choosing the Right Type